-All PhD students and the majority of MA students are offered assistantships upon admission.
+All PhD students are offered assistantships upon admission.
 All appointments are budgeted at 20 hours per week and include health insurance benefits.
 Stipends are awarded for 9 months; summer teaching assistantships are available for PhD students.
+The most competitive MA applicants might be offered assistantships.

 All assistantships include a waiver of out-of-state tuition and fees.
 This is not a full tuition waiver and must be renewed each semester.
 The Office of Graduate Studies covers some tuition costs for doctoral students, and that amount depends on a number of factors, including type of assistantship held and years in the program.